XayOn/dotfiles/Readme.rst

 .. image:: ./docs/logo.png

-PrettierTerminal was an **all-in-one installer** :tophat: for your terminal to become awesome.
-Now it's an pretty, consistent configuration for neovim, zsh alacritty and sway.
+Pretty, consistent configuration for neovim, zsh alacritty and sway/bspwm (wayland/xorg).
+Colors based on `material <https://material-theme.site/>`_, wallpaper on screenshots (you'll need to place it on .wallpaper.png on your home) from `Wallpapercave <https://wallpapercave.com/minimal-nature-wallpapers#>`_

 .. contents:: :local: